oasis-tcs/dps/contributions/dpkemp/docs/im-summary.md

 > An information modeling language is a formal syntax that allows users to capture data
 > semantics and constraints.

-This hints at the primary reasons for using an information model:
+This hints at the primary reasons for using information models:

-1. **High Level** - for an IM to be broadly sharable, stable and structured, it should be a high level specification that separates information requirements from implementation details.
+1. **High Level** - for an IM to be broadly sharable and stable, it should be a high level specification that separates information requirements from implementation details.
 This makes an IM desirable for initial conceptual design where details are unknown or distracting, as well as for implementation and deployment where unambiguous specification of details using a formal syntax is essential for robustness and interoperability.
 2. **Language Independent** - an information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
-Because an IM is requirements focused, a single specification applies to many data formats, and a single information value (described below) ensures lossless conversion between literal values in any data format.
+Because an IM is requirements-focused, a single specification applies to many processing environments and data formats and ensures that they deliver equivalent results.

 <img src="images/im-concept.jpg" width="360">